universityofgalway-library/dspace-pure-metadata-matching/docs/match_authors.md

 ]
 ```

 Papers without a `handle` value are silently dropped during processing.
 If the same handle appears more than once for an author, only the first occurrence is kept.
+Authors with a missing or blank `firstName` or `lastName` are filtered out and counted in the summary statistics.

 ### 2. Pure Internal Persons JSON